The Euclidean numbers: Numerosities

 The Eucldean numerosity theory $(\UU(\Og),\nk)$ of the preceding section might be compared with the ``Aristotelian" numerosity theory introduced in \cite{BDNF1}, where in particular every set of ordinals $A$ receives a numerosity $\sk(A)$ belonging to the non-negative part of an ordered ring $\Ak$ so that the following conditions are fulfilled: \begin{description} \item[$\sp$ ] If $A\cap B=\0,$ then $\sk(A\cup B)=\sk(A)+\sk(B);$ \item[$\up$] $~\sk(\{\xi\})=1$ for all $\xi$; \item[$\fpp$] If $A\incl \Og_{\thg^\cg}$ and $B\incl\Og_{\thg^h}$ with $\thg=2^\thg$ and $h<\og$, then (For convenience we use here the notation of this article.
 Moreover we restrict ourselves to sets of \emph{accessible ordinals} less than $\Og$, so as to avoid the use of \emph{proper class-functions}. ) \end{description}

 Theorem \ref{numeucl} above immediately implies that these properties are fulfilled by the Euclidean numerosity.
-Conversely, one can define a \emph{transfinite sum of non-negative integers }in the ring $\Ak$, by proceeding as in the proof of Theorem \ref{numeucl}:
+Conversely, one can define a \emph{transfinite sum of non-negative integers }in the ring $\Ak$, by assigning to any such sum an appropriate set of ordinals, following the proof of Theorem \ref{numeucl}:

 This transfinite sum may be uniquely extended to arbitrary integers by considering separately positive and negative summands.
 We may assume w.l.o.g. that the ring $\Ak$ is generated by the set of the numerosities, \ie\ that any $\ak\in\Ak$ is the \emph{difference} $\sk(A)-\sk(B)$ of the numerosities of two sets of ordinals: then $\Ak$ becomes the set of all transfinite sums of integers.